Tadcaster Medical Centre

 I completed my medical degree in Leicester and graduated in 1999.
 I have worked in hospital medicine for several years and obtained my MRCGP before finally training as a GP in the York region.
 I have been a partner at Tadcaster since 2005.

-Dr Langridge usually works on a Tuesday, Wednesday and Friday.
+Dr Langridge usually sees patients on a Tuesday, Wednesday and Friday.

 |Dr Alison Pitt|